wanglab-neuro/jupyterlab_containers/jlab_minian/readme.md

 `docker run --rm -it --gpus all -v <data directory>:/data -p 8888:8888 wanglabneuro/jlab_minian`

 e.g., from a Windows terminal:
-`docker run --rm -it --gpus all -v D:\Nitsan:/data -p 8888:8888 wanglabneuro/jlab_minian` **Some information**:
+`docker run --rm -it --gpus all -v D:\Nitsan:/data -p 8888:8888 wanglabneuro/jlab_minian`.

+**Some information**:
   * To preserve the container after it stops, remove the `--rm` flag.
+  * To preserve modification to the code, mount the code directory with the `-v` flag.
+This will overwrite the container's default code directory.
   * To make it restart automatically, add the `--restart always` flag
   * To make it run in the background, add the `-d` flag, and remove the `-it` flag.
   * To use only GPU 1, use `--gpus device=1` instead of `--gpus all`.
-* To name the container, add the `--name` flag. e.g.,
+  * To name the container, add the `--name` flag.

+e.g.,
-`docker run -d --restart always --gpus device=1 -v D:\Nitsan:/data -p 8888:8888 --name minian wanglabneuro/jlab_minian`
+`docker run -d --restart always --gpus device=1 -v D:\Nitsan:/data -v D:\Code\minian:/home/jovyan/minian -p 8888:8888 --name minian wanglabneuro/jlab_minian`

 * Open the jupyter notebook server in a browser:
 `localhost:8888\lab`, then enter the token password.